 Your request for a hearing must:

 - be made in writing, signed by you or by someone with legal authority to act on your behalf.
 A form to request a hearing may be obtained by contacting a Customer Service Representative at the telephone number provided at the end of this summary;

 - include a short, plain statement of both the decision to be reviewed and the relief which you are requesting; and

 - include an address to which notices, including notice of the hearing date and location, the decision of the hearing officer and any other written communications may be mailed to you.

-Your written request for a hearing must be delivered to the District’s Office of General Counsel located in the Central Administrative Office Building at 2320 California Street, Everett, Washington, 98201, or to the Division of the District involved with the appeal.
+Your written request for a hearing must be delivered to the District’s Office of General Counsel located at 2320 California Street, Everett, Washington, 98201, or to the Division of the District involved with the appeal.
 If your appeal involves an electric account, that Division is the Customer Service Division.

 District action will not be stayed unless you:

 - contacted the District within three (3) business days after receiving notification, whether in writing or orally, of a decision of the District;

 - were orally informed that you may have a hearing to review that decision; and

 - stated, within one (1) business day after being informed that a hearing is available, that you intended to request a hearing.
 That stay will expire unless your completed written request is received by the District within six (6) business days after you orally informed the District that you intended to request a hearing.